ianb/whrandom/README.md

 That means it creates "random" numbers with a <em>seed</em>, and if you provide the same seed it will create the same set of numbers.
 This is a common feature in many languages, but not offered by Javascript's `Math.random()`.

 This isn't the best random number generator, but the algorithm is very simple.
-Python for instance now prefers the [http://en.wikipedia.org/wiki/Mersenne_twister](Marsenne Twister).
-But this is okay.
+Python for instance now prefers the [Marsenne Twister](http://en.wikipedia.org/wiki/Mersenne_twister).
+But this is okay for most people.

 Using it
 --------